Dooders/Dooders/docs/plans/MovementPolicy.md

 # Movement Policy

-Develop and test different movement possibilities for a Dooder
+Develop and test different movement policies available to a Dooder.
+A movement policy provides a decision point on what a Dooder will do next.
+Currently, the goal is to find more energy to consume, to prolong its life.

 ## Goals

 - [x] Create a movement system that allows the Dooder to move in 1 of 9 directions (includes the current position)
 - [x] Develop and test three movement policies (Random, Rule-based and Simple Neural Network)
-- [x] Determine which policy maximizes Energy consumption and a Dooder's lifespan
+- [x] Determine which policy maximizes Energy consumption, a Dooder's lifespan, and it's ability to learn

 ## Requirements